Skip to content

 We advise users to maintain their own repository of EasyConfig files which they installed in their personal or project space.
 This may help to rebuild your environment for a later project on LUMI.
 It may even be a good idea to keep the repository on a personal GitHub or other version control service.

-The repository is created automatically the first time EasyBuild-user is loaded.
-The directory is called UserRepo and is in $EBU_USER_PREFIX (or the default location $HOME/EasyBuild if you don't set the environment variable).
+A directory for the repository is created automatically the first time EasyBuild-user is loaded.
+This directory is called UserRepo and is in $EBU_USER_PREFIX (or the default location $HOME/EasyBuild if you don't set the environment variable).
 It must be structured similarly to the main EasyBuild EasyConfig repository.
 The EasyBuild recipes (.eb files) should be in a subdirectory easybuild/easyconfigs, leaving room for personal EasyBlocks also (which would then go in the easybuild/easyblocks subdirectory) and even personal configuration files that overwrite some system options.
 This setup also guarantees compatibility with some EasyBuild features for very advanced users that go way beyond what we can cover in this page.

 To store this repository on GitHub, you can follow the GitHub documentation, and in particular the page "Adding an existing project to GitHub using the command line".